CloudTestDrive/EventLabs/AppDev/container/wercker.md

 The stack deployment detail page opens.
 Wait until the stack is up and running.
 Everything should be green except the red Stop button.
 If you carefully watch the startup process you can see when the Oracle Container Cloud Service pulls the *johnlsmith/nodejs-mongodb-crud* image from Docker hub.

 To test the application you need to get the host environment's public IP address.
-Click on the Hostname where the *employee-nodejs* service deployed.
+Click on the Hostname where the *userxx-emp-nodejs* service deployed.

 ![alt text](images/45.stack.is.up.png)